Seychelles Food Security: Imports, Water Stress & Local Island Resilience

 Seychelles: A Postcard Paradise Were No Imports Means No Food

 Seychelles’ 115 islands float in the western Indian Ocean, famed for granite boulders and blue lagoons.
 But beneath the beauty lies a hard arithmetic: the country relies on imports for the vast majority of what people eat, including much of the rice, flour, oils, meat, and fresh produce on shop shelves.
+This dependency reflects broader patterns seen across island nations—from Mauritius to other Indian Ocean states—where limited land and production capacity drive heavy reliance on imports.

 Households with modest incomes compensate the only way they can: cheaper, energy-dense processed foods; fewer fresh fruits and vegetables.
 It’s a pattern seen across many Small Island Developing States, and Seychelles is no exception.